 Store raw riced cauliflower in the fridge for up to a week in an airtight container.

-Store cooked cauliflower ride in the fridge, in an airtight container for up to a week.
+Store cooked cauliflower ride in the fridge in an airtight container for up to a week.

 How to freeze

-To freeze raw riced cauliflower, add it to a plastic freezer bag or silicone bag and freeze for 3 to 4 months.
+If it’s raw, add it to a plastic freezer bag or silicone bag and freeze for 3 to 4 months.

 Sautéing.
 You can sauté uncooked riced cauliflower straight from the freezer.
-Any excess water will evaporate off during the cooking process.
+Any excess water will evaporate during the cooking process.